htefera/MLSystemsQualityEvaluation/README.md

   * 8 algorithms from Spark ML and Scikit-learn are chosen for having the same mathematical intuition behind and set of hyperparameters
   * Keras Network Classifier was also considered

-## Scikit-Learn Classifiers
+## 17 Classifiers
-**We have chosen 8 classifiers from the Scikit-Learn Machine Learning Library**
+**We have chosen 8 classifiers from the Scikit-Learn , 8 from Spark ML and Keras Network**
 1. LinearSVC
 2. LogisticRegression
 3. DecisionTreeClassifier
 4. RandomForestClassifier
-5. GaussianNB
+5. GaussianNB |  NaiveBayes(modeltype='Gussian')
-6. GradientBoostingClassifier
+6. GradientBoostingClassifier |GBTClassifier
-7. OneVsRest
+7. OneVsRest | OneVsRestClassifier
 8. MLPClassifier
-## Spark ML classifiers
-**We have chosen 8 classifiers from the Spark ML package**
-1. LinearSVC
-2. LogisticRegression
-3. DecisionTreeClassifier
-4. RandomForestClassifier
-5. NaiveBayes(modeltype='Gussian')
-6. GBTClassifier
-7. OneVsRestClassifier
-8. MLPClassifier

-## Keras Classifier
-**We selected the general Keras classifiers from the Keras Deep Learning Library**
-* Keras Classifier
+9.  * Keras Classifier

-## Evaluation Metrics
+## Model Evaluation Properties
 We have used the following quantitative and qualitative machine learning properties to evaluate and analyze the various classifiers
 * **Performance score**
 * **Robustness**